-The gun itself weighed in at 1,330 tons, and it was around 47 metres in length, and about 18 metres high.
-To put that in perspective, that's about as long as four standard city buses, and about as high as a four storey building.
+The gun itself weighed in at 1,330 tons, and it was around 47 metres in length and about 18 metres high.
+To put that in perspective, that's about as long as four standard city buses, and about as high as a four-storey building.
 This gun would dwarf a man, and it require railway lines to move about.

 The Gustav gun required a small army of men to operate, and it could really only fire between 12 and 14 shots per day, because reloading was a major process.
 The shells were 800 caliber each, and each shell weighed over 10,000 pounds!
-They could reach a distance of up to 45 kilometres away, and when they impacted they would leave an impact crater that was 9 metres (27 feet) across!
+They could reach a distance of up to 45 kilometres away, and when they impacted, they would leave an impact crater that was 9 metres (27 feet) across!

 Despite their devastating effectiveness, the Gustav guns (named Schwerer Gustav and Dora) hardly saw any action.
 They were originally designed to take out the French Maginot Line of defences, but that proved unnecessary in the end.
 Instead, they saw a lot of action against the Russians in Sevastopol and Stalingrad.
 They were dismantled or destroyed by the end of the war.

 Got a big hole to dig?
-A REALLY big hole?
+A really big hole?
 You just might want to look around for a Terex RH400, probably the world's biggest excavator and one of the biggest land vehicles on the planet.

-It's a digger that's so big, it could probably fit a typical excavator neatly inside its jaws!
+It's a digger that's so big; it could probably fit a typical excavator neatly inside its jaws!

 It's built for jobs where huge amounts of material must be shifted, and it's capable of moving up to 10,000 tons of earth per hour.
 It can be fitted with a large scoop on the front to push earth around, or it can have a claw to excavate, dig, lift and drop.

 It sits on 28 feet of caterpillar track, and it's 33 feet to the top of the cab.
-Its arm can extent much higher than that, however, and it can reach up to 62 feet in the air without breaking a sweat!
+Its arm can extend much higher than that, however, and it can reach up to 62 feet in the air without breaking a sweat!